 WordPress Themes and Accessibility

-If you go to the official repository and filter your search for accessible themes, you’ll see that there are only 108 themesthat are tagged as accessibility-ready.
+Unfortunately, if you go to the official repository of WordPress and filter your search for accessible Themes , you will find that there are only 108 Themes, which are marked as accessible.

-As mentioned earlier, thanks to the efforts of the Make WordPress Accessible Team, theme authors can submit their theme for an optional accessibility audit during the theme review process.
+As mentioned earlier, thanks to the efforts of the Make WordPress Accessible Team, Theme vendors can submit their Theme for an optional accessibility review during the review process.